 Skip to content

-In algorithm problems, we often reduce the time complexity of algorithms by replacing linear search with hash search.
-Let's use an algorithm problem to deepen understanding.
+In algorithm problems, we often reduce the time complexity of algorithms by replacing linear search with hash-based search.
+Let's use an algorithm problem to deepen our understanding.

 Question

-Given an integer array nums and a target element target, please search for two elements in the array whose "sum" equals target, and return their array indices.
-Any solution is acceptable.
+Given an integer array nums and a target element target, search for two elements in the array whose "sum" equals target, and return their array indices.
+Any solution will do.

-Consider traversing all possible combinations directly.
-As shown in Figure 10-9, we initiate a two-layer loop, and in each round, we determine whether the sum of the two integers equals target.
-If so, we return their indices.
+Consider directly traversing all possible combinations.
+As shown in Figure 10-9, we open a two-layer loop and judge in each round whether the sum of two integers equals target.
+If so, return their indices.

-Figure 10-9 Linear search solution for two-sum problem
+Figure 10-9 Linear search solution for two sum

 The code is shown below: